wercker-labs/wercker-blog/source/posts/2013-06-28-Deploying-to-pypi.md

 ![image](http://f.cl.ly/items/0I2f3x2D1u3H1F3q0A2y/Screen%20Shot%202013-06-28%20at%202.32.50%20PM.png)

-That's all, you can now deploy your succesful builds by running `wercker deploy` (or of course deploying from the web interface).
+That's all, you can now deploy your green builds by running `wercker deploy` (or of course deploying from the web interface).
 You can see if your deploy has been succesful by going to the 'deploys' tab on wercker, as showcased below:

 ![image](http://f.cl.ly/items/3I0O1g1l2d1e252u0x2m/Screen%20Shot%202013-06-28%20at%202.34.19%20PM.png)